Burro’s Tail - Sedum morganianum ‘Burrito’

 Watering Needs

-During the growing season, which is usually from spring to fall, the burro's tail should be watered about once a week.
-During winter, the sedum morganianum burrito can be watered less frequently, about once every two weeks.
-It's important to make sure the soil is well-draining, as the burro's tail succulent is susceptible to root rot if it sits in water for too long which affects the root growth.
+During the spring and summer, this drought-tolerant Sedum burrito should be watered about once a week.
+During the winter dormant period, the sedum plant can be watered less frequently, about once every two weeks.
+It's important to make sure the soil is well-draining, as the burro's tail succulent is susceptible to root rot if it sits in water for too long, which affects the root growth.

 Light Requirement